krishs505/TanksVisionBot/README.md

 # Tanks Vision Bot

-**Tanks Vision Bot** analyzes your clipboard image of the GamePigeon Tanks game, detects target positions and wind conditions, and calculates the optimal firing angle and power to hit the enemy tank using kinematics-based projectile motion.
+**Tanks Vision Bot** analyzes the GamePigeon Tanks game, detects target positions and wind conditions, and calculates the optimal firing angle and power to hit the enemy tank using kinematics-based projectile motion.

 ---